charleschwang/MPTableView/README.md

 ## MPTableView
+I work mostly in e-commerce now, so i just fix its bugs sometimes.
+For now, it still works well in iOS7~iOS12.

+- Faster in scrolling and updating than the UITableView, and lower CPU usage.

-- Lightweight subviews
+- Lightweight subviews.

-- Customize animations
+- Custom animations and Group animations for updating.

-- Allow to manage reuse views
+- Manage reuse views manually.

-- Support more APIs in lower versions of iOS
+- Support more advanced features in lower versions of iOS.

-## APIs
+## How to use
-The same as the UITableView
+The same APIs as the UITableView.
+For more new features, see the demo.

 ## Requirements
 iOS 7+